Dog food allergy tests: Do they work and are they worth it?

 If your dog is diagnosed with food allergies, they will likely remain on a restricted diet for the rest of their lives.
 Fortunately, feeding costs will likely go down.
 While some owners choose to continue a hydrolyzed diet long-term, most owners are able to find a more affordable option for long-term feeding.

 While you may hear about dog food allergy tests that can be performed on your pet’s blood, fur, or even saliva, it’s important to realize that these tests are often inaccurate.
-If you suspect your dog may have a food allergy, talk to your veterinarian about a food trial.
+If you suspect your dog may have a food allergy, talk to your vet about a food trial.
 Feeding a hypoallergenic diet for just eight to twelve weeks can allow a definitive diagnosis, paving the way for effective treatment.

 PetsRadar Newsletter